paranoiq/dogma-debug/readme.md

 - `string[] Dumper::$trimPathPrefix` - list of prefixes of file paths to trim
   - configurable by `Dumper::trimPathPrefixBefore()` and `Dumper::trimPathPrefixAfter()`

-handlers:
+formatters:
-- `bool Dumper::$useHandlers` - switch to use custom and built-in type handlers (default `true`)
+- `bool Dumper::$useFormatters` - switch to use custom and built-in type formatters (default `true`)
-- `array<class-string, callable> Dumper::$handlers` - list of custom and built-in type handlers
+- `array<class-string, callable> Dumper::$formatters` - list of custom and built-in type formatters
-- `array<class-string, callable> Dumper::$shortHandlers` - list of custom and built-in type handlers for single line dumps when $maxDepth is reached
+- `array<class-string, callable> Dumper::$shortFormatters` - list of custom and built-in type formatters for single line dumps when $maxDepth is reached
 - `class-string[] Dumper::$doNotTraverse` - list of class names forbidden from traversing (won't pollute output)

 output: